Flash Fiction Writing Tips from an Editor

 As part of my ongoing guest post series in this blog, we heard from Michael Dellert last week.
-Today, it is my pleasure to welcome the fabulous Tara L. Masih, an editor and an award-winning author, and an expert on flash fiction writing.
-She speaks about The Best Small Fictions 2015, an anthology she has compiled, guest edited by Robert Olen Butler, another author I’m a fan of.
+Today, it is my pleasure to welcome the fabulous Tara L. Masih, an editor and an award-winning author, and one of the best people I know to dole out flash fiction writing tips.
+She speaks about The Best Small Fictions 2015, an anthology she has compiled, guest edited by Robert Olen Butler, another author I’m a huge fan of.
 Tara has given excellent advice about the writing life, flash fiction writing, and submitting to writing contests.
 I’ve highlighted some of it for you in blue.

 - What are your preoccupations as a writer?
 Which of your stories would you recommend to a reader who has never read your work?
 (Could you provide links to your favourite stories online.)

 I’m not sure I have preoccupations.
 I don’t write about one set of issues or one group of people.
 For me, writing is about discovery.
 I get excited when I find a topic or get an idea that makes me want to put all else aside and sit down in a chair and write until I have a finished story.
 And while I write, I discover something new.
 It comes to me through the voice of the narrator as a natural consequence of the forward action, or it comes through research.